timlinux/civitas-asset-management/README.md

 [Check out a Civitas Asset Management wiki](https://github.com/landinfotech/civitas-asset-management/wiki)

+Here are a couple short videos to introduce some basic concepts:

 [Technical Concepts](https://vimeo.com/showcase/8043243/video/516452692)

 [Community Concepts](https://vimeo.com/showcase/8043243/video/516479586)

 If you would like to become involved in this project, please send us message!